 \section{Introduction}

 With the growing number of online orders, companies are competing to ship products in a timely manner.
 This underscores the need for improved delivery methods.
 Traditional methods include using the Traveling Salesman Problem (TSP), in which a vehicle, perhaps a truck, takes multiple orders and delivers them to customers as soon as possible.
-As a result of the truck's low speed and need to maneuver around traffic flows, many big companies such as Amazon and UPS are looking for new delivery methods like drones.
+As a result of the truck's low speed and need to maneuver around traffic flows, many large companies such as Amazon and UPS are looking for new delivery methods like drones.
 Unlike traditional trucks, drones do not have to follow the same network, giving them faster delivery times.
 They are also more eco-friendly since they are electrical and less expensive since they do not require any human involvement.

 It is important to note that drones also come with some significant limitations.
-Unlike trucks, these do not have the capability of carrying heavy or multiple parcels.
+Unlike trucks, drones do not have the capability to carry heavy or multiple parcels.
 To be able to pick up an item after every delivery, a drone must return to the warehouse.
-Drones are limited in their range because of their battery capacity and cannot reach remote customers.
+Drones are limited in their range due to their battery capacity and cannot reach remote customers.